Greetings, wayward traveller.

 By whatever circumstance, winding way, leaf-strewn path, or perhaps wrong turn at a fork in the road brought you here- I bid you welcome.

-My name is Ashley and I am the creatrix of Old Growth Alchemy and purveyor of botanical libatiosn and sensual ephemera.
+My name is Ashley and I am the creatrix of Old Growth Alchemy and purveyor of botanical libations and sensual ephemera.
 Through my concoctions, the familiar will transform into the unusual by examining forgotten and overlooked plants in unlikely places.

 Alchemy began as a way to share illuminations of my ongoing study in folk herb craft, lore, storytelling, and traditional witchery through interaction with the sensuous, animate earth.
 My creations demonstrate how the experience of leaf, twig, root, flower, or branch transforms depending upon the medium by which they are encountered.
 Everything created is small-batch and changes as per the turning of the year.
 Be sure to snatch up your favorite brews before they pass you by as they may not be made again.

 So, please, do come and join me on this journey to delight with me in unlooked-upon treasures, and rediscover the stories of this dark and mysterious earth together.

 ~ of note ~

 In the United States, there is no centralized certification or training to become a practicing herbalist.
 Yes, you will find innumerable online and in person courses but the content of such programs can vary widely resulting in two certified and trained herbalists with varying degrees of practical knowledge and experience.
 In many ways, this is grand.
-However, I believe the term herbalist has, as a result, seen some dilution.
+However, I believe the term herbalist has, as a result, seen severe dilution.

 At this moment, I would consider myself an apprenticing folk herbalist.
 As such, I work with the plants as they appear in my life and prefer the folk methodologies in practice but am constantly hungering for the science and logic to back it up.
 My background in herbalism is self-taught research and inquiry as well as an apprenticeship with Spoonful Herbals in community herbalism.
 I am ever learning, but not formally in a program at this time.